South American

 Entry requirements

-Ecuador welcomes visitors from most countries for stays of up to 90-days upon production of a valid passport with an expiry date that exceeds the length of stay.
+Ecuador welcomes visitors from most countries for stays of up to 90-days upon provision of a valid passport with an expiration date that exceeds the length of stay.
 Visas are not usually required; however you are advised to check entry requirements in your home country at the time of making travel arrangements.
-When traveling around mainland Ecuador you are advised to leave your passport, and other valuables, in safe keeping, ideally in your room safe.
-It is, however, recommended that you carry a copy of your passport Photo ID page with you at all times for identification purposes.
-(Ecuadoreans carry ID cards) It should however be noted that you will require your passport when traveling to the Galápagos Islands and the Amazon region.
+When traveling around mainland Ecuador you are advised to leave your passport and other valuables in a safe place, ideally in your room's safe.
+It is also recommended that you carry a copy of your passport's photo ID page with you at all times for identification purposes.
+(Ecuadoreans carry ID cards).
+It should be noted, however, that you will require your passport when traveling to the Galapagos Islands and in the Amazon region.

 F